zachwolek/rock-paper-scissors/README.md

 This in all was a win, in that it was a valuable experience in having to weigh your choices and choosing a consequence.

+3) A third win was learning how to help your webpage become accessible with disabilities, in that while alternative texts were provided for the main images, I learned by trial and error this also applies when inserting HTML from the Javascript